xiaomaimainp/LandPPT/README_EN.md

 ### Reporting Issues
 If you find bugs or have feature suggestions, please create a new issue on the [Issues](https://github.com/sligter/LandPPT/issues) page.

+## ❓ FAQ

+### Q: Which AI models are supported?
+A: Supports OpenAI GPT, Anthropic Claude, Google Gemini, Azure OpenAI, and Ollama local models.
+You can switch between different AI providers in the configuration page.

+### Q: How to configure image functionality?
+A: Configure the corresponding API keys in the `.env` file:
+- Pixabay: `PIXABAY_API_KEY`
+- Unsplash: `UNSPLASH_ACCESS_KEY`
+- AI Generation: `SILICONFLOW_API_KEY` or `POLLINATIONS_API_TOKEN`

+### Q: How to use the research functionality?
+A: Configure `TAVILY_API_KEY` or deploy a SearXNG instance, then enable research functionality when creating PPTs to automatically get relevant information.

+### Q: Does it support local deployment?
+A: Fully supports local deployment, can use Docker or direct installation.
+Supports Ollama local models without relying on external APIs.

+### Q: How to export PPTX format?
+A: Need to configure `APRYSE_LICENSE_KEY`, then select PPTX format in export options.

 ## 📄 License